 The Creators Of The First Three Cars And Their Importance

 The cars we are using today are much much different in shape and size.
 So the major principle is the same as that of the first car in the world.
-These cars and automobiles would not be here if the centuries-old efforts were not materialized by Carl Benz.
+Carl Benz doesn’t materialize these cars and automobiles.
 He develops a perfect practical car in the world.
 His three-wheeled car was the starting point.

 Afterward, there were rapid innovations and contributions which led to the development of the four wheels cars within the time of a few years.

 These technologies that we are using today in automobile industries are not possible without the inventions of those people.
 The importance of any of the innovators can not be denied.
 They all achieve some goals in the development of the first car in the world.
-The persons who are highly impacted and contributed can be counted and couldn’t be forgotten.
+We will never forget the persons who are deserving the glory!
 So first is Carl Benz, the second is Daimler and the third is Henry Ford.